DerGuru/The-Resonant/New Chapters/Part1/P1-07_Steam_and_Smalltalk.md

-# Ch.
+ï»¿# Ch.
 07 - "Small, careful changes"

 Saturday morning arrived with rain and the smell of wet pavement drifting through Jason's open window.

 The city was blurred and shimmering, colors running together in the soft focus of his early morning eyes.
 He loved this time of day, when the world felt like it was holding its breath, waiting for something to happen.

 Today was different, though.
 Today had a weight to it, a sense of anticipation that set his teeth on edge.
-He couldn't shake the feeling that he was on the brink of something—he just didn't know what.
+He couldn't shake the feeling that he was on the brink of somethingâ€”he just didn't know what.

 Lina had said to be careful.
 Her words echoed in his mind, a slight frown creasing his forehead.